Author: Marek Herde <marek.herde@uni-kassel.de>

 Feature matrix representing the samples.

-It contains the class labels of the training samples.
+It contains the class labels of the training samples, where

 It contains the weights of the training samples' class labels.